Dubai IRONMAN 70.3

 I was very motivated and focused on doing my best during a hard winter in Michigan.
 I spent days like Christmas and New Year’s Day training like any other day…

-I was running outside most of the time in very low temperatures and during a strong snowstorm I made an abrupt change of surface that brought on a minor injury.
+I was running outside most of the time in very low temperatures, and during a strong snowstorm, I made an abrupt change in surface that caused a minor injury.
 I was careful and stopped running until I was able to get an appointment with the doctor about 10 days later.
-After 10 therapy sessions and about 22 days without running, the doctors ordered x-rays and other tests and told me that with rehab and all things normal, I could complete the event.
-I already had the plane ticket and the hotel was reserved, the event registration was done and the hard work and emotion for the long training was done.
+After 10 therapy sessions and about 22 days without running, the doctors ordered X-rays and other tests and told me that with rehab and all things normal, I could complete the event.
+I already had the plane ticket, the hotel was reserved, the event registration was done, and the hard work and emotion from the long training were behind me.

 In 2016, I was not able to run a lot, which is the area where I have the most room for improvement.
-None of these things were going to become obstacles, so I had a positive attitude and concentrated on the things that I could control, doing my rehab as well as possible and doing my best with swimming, cycling and nutrition.
+None of these things was going to become an obstacle, so I maintained a positive attitude and focused on what I could control, doing my rehab as well as possible and doing my best with swimming, cycling, and nutrition.

 One of the advantages of triathlon is that you have options; there are no excuses not to work.
 I decided to be more positive than ever, even with many obstacles.

-I arrived 8 days before the event, ready and prepared mentally to deal with the time change and jet-lag.
-I arrived at 1:00 am after 23 hours of travel, dead, but at the same time not sleepy.
-I arrived at the hotel at 2:00am (for me, it was 12:00 noon) and I was able to sleep 3 hours from 6-9 am.
+I arrived 8 days before the event, mentally prepared to handle the time change and jet lag.
+I arrived at 1:00 am after 23 hours of travel, dead but not sleepy.
+I arrived at the hotel at 2:00am (for me, 12:00 noon) and slept for 3 hours from 6-9 am.
 I am very much into a routine.
-It's hard for me to adapt to changes related to sleeping habits, but I have been learning as I go along.
+It's hard for me to adapt to changes in my sleep habits, but I have been learning as I go.

 Nutrition & Training a week before race day

-I have learned that it's good during trips to take with me as much food as possible for at least two days.
-For this trip, I brought from the USA my protein, spinach, basic supplements for my shakes, my bread.
-Some snacks, dehydrated fruits etc.
+I have learned that it's good to take as much food as possible on trips for at least 2 days.
+For this trip, I brought my protein from the USA, spinach, basic supplements for my shakes, and bread.
+Some snacks, dehydrated fruits, etc.

-I found a very good deal in an apartment-style hotel where I could cook, as it was more affordable, comfortable, and I could keep my nutrition as close to the same as at home.
+I found a very good deal at an apartment-style hotel where I could cook, as it was more affordable and comfortable, and I could keep my nutrition as close to home as possible.

-First day: Set up the bike; go to the supermarket, attention to nutrition.
-Some mechanical problems, I was able to find a bike shop, where could I ride, where to swim, where to run?
-Details…
+First day: Set up the bike; go to the supermarket, pay attention to nutrition.
+Some mechanical problems, I was able to find a bike shop, where I could ride, swim, and run.

 I had to figure out where to ride legally (it's not permitted to ride on certain roads).
-Sometimes I felt bad as I was not resting enough, and I started to have invasive thoughts, but I kept positive and able to focus on what was under my control.
-Some triathlon friends invited me to a pool where I was able to swim.
+Sometimes I felt bad as I was not resting enough, and I started to have invasive thoughts, but I kept positive and was able to focus on what was under my control.
+Some triathlon friends invited me to a pool where I could swim.

-3 days before the race, I went for a short 15-min run with some race pace and my foot was really hurting, so I thought "Omg, would I be able to complete the race?"
-I felt horrible, tired, lethargic and with lots of pain.
+3 days before the race, I went for a short 15-min run at race pace, and my foot really hurt, so I thought, "Omg, would I be able to complete the race?"
+I felt horrible, tired, lethargic, and in lots of pain.
 But I focused on keeping a positive attitude and my nutrition.

-2 Days Before race, At 5:00 pm, an athletes' meeting.
-I took an Uber (Uber’s there are luxury cars, lol) I was very relaxed and happy to be able to be there in this event with some of the best ranked athletes in the world.
+2 Days before the race, at 5:00 pm, an athletes' meeting.
+I took an Uber (Uber’s there are luxury cars, lol).
+I was very relaxed and happy to be at this event with some of the world's best-ranked athletes.

 Thursday, the day before the race